WHAT YOU

 Workflows + Best Practices

-7 MODULES.
+16 MODULES.
 ZERO FILLER.

-Foundations — Why AI Coding?
+Why AI Coding? — Agentic Coding 101

-- >The economics of developer productivity
+- >The economics of developer productivity at scale

 - >Setting expectations: what AI can and cannot do

-- >Complete Cursor settings walkthrough
+- >Complete Cursor settings walkthrough with rationale

-- >Semantic search and codebase indexing
+- >Semantic indexing and grep indexing (beta)

-Model Selection & Strategy
+Model Selection & Cost Strategy

-- >SWE-bench: useful starting point, not gospel
+- >SWE-bench as a starting point, not gospel

 Cursor Rules — The Guardrail System

-- >Prime directive: always ingest docs first
+- >Prime directive: ingest relevant docs before implementation

 - >Mandatory vs optional rule architecture